LoraV/LoraV.github.io/_posts/2019-06-29-frankenstein.markdown

 Enclosed, please find my diaries.
 They may aid you in the telling of my story.
 I have entrusted them and this letter to the care of Captain Walton.
 He may be able to fill you in on any events that may transpire after this last writing.

 I must be off.
 Walton's crew will not accompany me or take me further, claiming that the ice makes the journey too dangerous.
-We have already been trapped in the ice once, so I suppose I cannot blame them, but I cannot allow my creation to escape justice, nor can I leave my dear Elizabeth unavenged.
+We have already been trapped in the ice once, so I suppose I cannot blame them, but I cannot allow my creature to escape justice, nor can I leave my dear Elizabeth unavenged.
 Though its antipathy clearly lies with me, my creature is a danger to mankind, and I cannot in good conscience allow it to escape.

 Walton assures me that by going on on foot across the ice, I have almost certainly signed my death warrant -- that I will freeze to death.
 I am sure he is right, but if I can destroy my hideous creation, it will have all been worth it.